 Enforce Cleanliness and Safety for Others

 Even though cleanliness seems like an odd entry on this list, it’s a key piece in achieving successful social distancing efforts.
 For cleaning and disinfecting, the CDC recommends EPA-registered household disinfectants.
 Should you opt for bleach, verify that it’s intended for disinfection, not expired, and be sure to dilute it based on manufacturer instruction.
-For a full guide of how to expertly clean your gym and fight the virus, see here.

 Oftentimes gyms emphasize the idea of tribe, family, or community, and just like at home, each member is expected to do their part.
 At your school, employ the same idea.
 Be certain each person who sets foot in your gym is accountable for making sure everyone else has a great and safe experience.
 A couple of tips you can implement include requiring your students to wear masks during class to lower risk — that is if they’re comfortable and it doesn’t cause distraction.
 To cut down on the number of times your staff has to touch the mats or any other equipment, allow your students to be responsible for wiping them down before and after usage.
 And when going to the bathroom, don’t allow your students to go barefoot.
 And in turn, don’t allow any mat shoes that have been worn in the restroom or outside, to touch the mats.